karkipra/Top-N-RecSys/documents/Weekly Updates.md

    - Then find top `k` meaningful words in the review and find the relation to the product review.
       - Positive and negative list of these words
    - Then find the same words in the metadata description of other products and give more weight to those products.
+      - x column: top `k` words in the reviewText
+      - y column: meaningful words in the metadata
+      - multiply x+y with predicted Ratings